D4rkOnE/DWL-dotfiles-laptop/README.md

 DWL's configuration can be adapted by changing config.h and config.mk files in the ~/.local/src/dwl folder.
 Modifying the C-code can be challenging to begin with.
 My changes and all keybinds are included in dotfiles.tar.

 ## DWL's startup script
 I'm well aware that an autostart patch exist for DWL but I prefer to use a startup script.
-I put it it ~/.local/dwl-startup.sh and it it contains:
+I put it in ~/.local/dwl-startup.sh and it contains:
 ```
 #!/bin/bash